JohanAtterfors/JohanAtterfors.github.io/education.md

 ## Academic career so far

-Here follows a comprehensive list of all university courses I have taken and my grades, followed by a rounded GPA.
+Here follows a comprehensive list of all passed university courses I have taken and my grades, followed by a rounded GPA.Currently working on my undergrad towards a BSc in computer science and engineering and will start my MSc in the fall of 2021.
+The programme of choice is Algorithms, Languages and Logic.

 ### Year 1
 ```